karellodewijk/wottactics/README.md

 - install redis
 - install nodejs, stable branch
 - Install dependencies with npm ("npm install" in project directory)
-- Check the secrets.txt file, at the very least you need:
+- Rename secrets.txt.template to secrets.txt and open it, at the very least you need to fill in:
-	- cookie secret: any random string
+	- cookie secret: some random string
 	- valid mongodb info from step 1
 	- valid redis server info from step 2
 	- socket_io_servers: localhost will do for testing locally.
 But if you are hosting it, it should contain your public hostname or ip.
 Or a comma seperated list of hosts/ips for load balancing. e.g.: "socket_io_servers": "server1.wottactic.eu:80,server2.wottactic.eu:80" (IMPORTANT)